If you find yourself in need to cut a hole into ceramic or porcelain tile, then this article is for you.

 A rotary hand drill will work on ceramic but not for cutting porcelain, which needs at least 3000 RPMs in order to get enough power behind it.
 The heftier hole saw can also handle both types without issue, but keep your hands clear while it’s spinning because it could throw a chip of tile at you.

-Cutting a hole in ceramic tile with a hole saw
+How to Cut a hole in ceramic tile with a hole saw

 To mark your shape, add some dots along either side that show where exactly you need to slice away at for a smooth edge with no leftover rough edges visible from an uneven cut.

 Step 2: To cut a hole in ceramic tile, first drill the correct size hole with a masonry bit.
-Use masking tape to mark out your circle and use an awl or ice pick to punch through the center of your marked circles.
+Use masking tape to mark out your circle, and use an awl or ice pick to punch through the center of your marked circles.

-Step 3: Next clamp one side of your template securely on top of your drywall and set up two saw horses below it for stability.
+Step 3: Next, clamp one side of your template securely on top of your drywall and set up two saw horses below it for stability.

-Step 7: Use tile nippers or shears to cut around the perimeter and then use an awl, ice pick, or screwdriver to punch through any remaining stubborn corners.
+Step 7: Use tile nippers or shears to cut around the perimeter, and then use an awl, ice pick, or screwdriver to punch through any remaining stubborn corners.

 Step 8: Finally, break away the excess material by tapping it with a hammer until it shatters into small pieces which are easy to sweep up.